janbridley/svd3x3/README.md

 Our implementation is both faster and more accurate than the original C source despite using double precision, and is significantly faster than Numpy.
-Note that the [original source code](https://pages.cs.wisc.edu/~sifakis/project_pages/svd.html) was reported to run a factor of 4 faster than this *in 2011*, so there is room to improve.
-The original source is entirely written in x86 intrinsics, however, so work to generalize that code would be advantageous.
+Note that the [original source code](https://pages.cs.wisc.edu/~sifakis/project_pages/svd.html) was reported to run a factor of 4 faster than this (although they may be counting throughput via SIMD intrinsics rather than raw time per computation).

 ## License